scgerety/webscraping-magnus/README.md

 # webscraping-magnus
-A simple webscraper to scrape games Magnus Carlson has played on chess.com
+A simple webscraper to scrape and save games Magnus Carlson has played on chess.com using Scrapy.